emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

       company-minimum-prefix-length 1
       lsp-lens-enable t
       lsp-signature-auto-activate nil
-      ; lsp-enable-indentation nil ; uncomment to use cider indentation ; lsp-enable-completion-at-point nil ; uncomment to use cider completion )
+      ; lsp-enable-indentation nil ; uncomment to use cider indentation instead of lsp ; lsp-enable-completion-at-point nil ; uncomment to use cider completion instead of lsp )

 (with-eval-after-load 'lsp-mode